irmakoz1/EEG_Signal_Processing/README.md

 It contains :

+An EEG experiment with vocal emotion production for my master thesis in MATLAB.

 Time Frequency Analysis scripts in MATLAB for my master thesis.

 Python scripts for ERD-ERS analysis for my master thesis.